embedly/embedly-docs/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you were part of the beta for our
-SSL, Image proxy, Colors features you will have
-60 days to move up to our products.
+SSL, Image proxy, Colors features you will have until June 1, 2013 to move up to our products.
-Check out :doc:`features` to see which products you will need.
+Check out :doc:`/features/index` to see which products you will need.

 What are the legacy endpoints?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^